TedHusted/awake/awake.md/awake.md

 Idisi: Do you know that Brent Geller died this week?

-Ally: I know his account is locked.
-Now, my Admin changes show Brent Geller as the author.
+Ally: I know that his account is locked.
+I also see that my changes now show Brent Geller as the author.
 The log does not show the history being rewritten.
 I don’t know how that could happen.

 Idisi: So you did not change the author to Brent, and you did not know that Brent died?